-With so many different sales going on, you need a strategy to find the best price for everything on your shopping list.
-Here are some tips for turning all these rival sales to your best advantage.
+With so many different sales, you need a strategy to find the best price for everything on your shopping list.
+These tips can help you turn all the rival sales to your advantage.

 Shopping for One Item

-Once you know what you want and what you’re willing to pay for it, keep your eye on a variety of retail sites to see when one of the items on your list goes on sale.
-A price comparison app such as BuyVia can help with this.
-If you think you see a match, double-check the model number to make sure it’s the one you want.
+Once you know what you want and what you’re willing to pay for it, keep your eye on various retail sites to see when one of the products on your list goes on sale.
+A price-comparison app or browser extension like PriceBlink can help.
+If you think you see a match, double-check the model number to ensure it’s the one you want.

 What you do next depends on the nature of the sale you’ve found.
-If quantities are limited, or if the sale is only active for a brief period of time, then go ahead and jump on the bargain before it gets away.
-However, if you have time, check the prices on competing sites first to make sure you’re getting the best possible deal.
+If there are limited quantities or the sale is only active for a brief period, jump on the bargain before it gets away.
+But if you have time, check the prices on competing sites first to make sure you’re getting the best possible deal.

-Pro Tip: A great way to save even more on both in-store and online purchases is to use the Ibotta app.
-You will earn a percentage of each purchase back into your account as a cash back reward.
+Pro Tip: You can save even more on in-store and online purchases using the Ibotta app.
+It pays a percentage of each purchase back into your account as a cash-back reward.

 Shopping for Multiple Items

-If you’ve got several items on your list, that makes sale shopping a little more complicated.
-On one hand, shopping for multiple items improves the chances that you’ll find a bargain on at least one of them.
-But on the other hand, it’s much harder to track the prices of multiple products at once, increasing the odds you’ll miss out on a bargain.
+If you’ve got several things on your list, that makes sale shopping a little more complicated.
+Shopping for multiple products improves the chances of finding a bargain on at least one of them.
+But it’s much harder to track the prices of multiple products at once, increasing the odds you’ll miss out on a bargain.

 To avoid these problems, prioritize your list.
-Figure out which items are the most important to buy during the sale, and focus on those specific products as you shop so you won’t miss a deal.
-Some price comparison apps can help you with this by setting up alerts so that you learn about deals as soon as they pop up.
+Figure out which goods are the most critical to buy during the sale, and focus on those specific products as you shop so you won’t miss a deal.
+Some price-comparison apps can help you by setting up alerts so you learn about deals as soon as they pop up.

 Also, set a total budget for your spending during the sales.
 Give yourself a set dollar amount to spend on all your bargains combined.
-Then, as you shop, keep a running tally, subtracting what you’ve already spent from your total so you’ll know how much more you can afford to spend.
+As you shop, keep a running tally, subtracting what you’ve already spent from your total so you know how much more you can afford to spend.
 That way, you won’t have any unpleasant surprises when your next credit card bill arrives.

-Here’s one final tip for Prime Day sales shopping: Don’t let yourself get carried away.
-With so many stores offering so many bargains, it’s easy to lose your head and start throwing items into your virtual cart willy-nilly, whether you actually need them or not.
+Don’t let yourself get carried away.
+With so many stores offering so many bargains, it’s easy to lose your head and start throwing deals into your virtual cart haphazardly, whether you need them or not.
 This risk is especially high if you’ve ever experienced a bout of compulsive spending.